 1. Buy a Navigator

-It is pretty scary not knowing where you are.
-It has only happened to us once on the trail so far, but I figured a navigator might just save our life somewhere down the track and could quite possibly save quite a bit of time and frustration backtracking or looking for well-hidden turn offs.
+It is pretty damn scary not knowing where you are.
+It has only happened to us once during our short time on the trail so far, but I figured a GPS navigator might just save our life somewhere down the track and could quite possibly save quite a bit of time and frustration backtracking or looking for well-hidden turn offs.
 I also decided to purchase the additional topo maps which can be downloaded onto the device, and was thrilled to find that the entire BNT is marked on it.
-A great investment after all!
+A great investment after all- check it out if you like.

 2. Fatten up Fly